How to Increase Domain Authority and Get to Page One of Google

 Improve your site loading speed

-Slow loading speeds are a huge turn-off for all users.
+As a technical SEO agency, we can tell you with authority that slow loading speeds are a huge turn-off for all users.
 In the crowded internet space, you can’t afford to make people wait before they gain access to your site; it causes your bounce rate to skyrocket, which will set Google’s alarm bells ringing and have a dramatically negative impact on your domain authority.

 Domain Authority and Your SEO Strategy